WCutePy/Cell-Viewer/README.md

 ## Short demo

 A quick demo to display the application has been added.
+This might not render, so see the docs directory for the video

 <video controls src="docs/Cell-Viewer usage demo video.mp4" title="Demo video" width="320" height="240"></video>